Hi there! My name is Kathleen Morris and I am a primary school teacher in Geelong, Victoria, Australia.

 This award allowed me to present at the world’s largest educational technology conference, ISTE.
 This experience, and particularly presenting with California teacher, Linda Yollis, was certainly a career highlight.

-In 2013 I left full time teaching to have my first child.
-I am now a stay at home mum to two young children, and an occasional casual relief teacher.
+In 2013 I took leave from full time teaching to have my first child.
+I am currently a stay at home mum to two young children, and an occasional casual relief teacher.

 I am also excited to currently be working with Edublogs to help spread the word about educational blogging.